-Temperature reference to compare against Input1 for low alarm output.
-When writing, first multiply the desired setting by 100{10} and convert to hexadecimal for the "send value."
-When reading, convert the "return value"
+Interpret: Temperature reference to compare against Input1 for low alarm output.

-23. CONTROL DEADBAND SETTING

-Temperature or count span Input1 must move to toggle control output.

-When writing first multiply the desired setting by 100, and convert to

 When writing, first multiply the desired setting by 10010 and convert to hexadecimal for the "send value."
-When reading, convert the "return value"
+When reading, convert the "return value" to decimal and divide by 10010 to covert to °F/°C.

+23. CONTROL DEADBA Write Comm Read Comm Interpret: ND SETTING hand: 25 and: 59 Temperature or count span Input1 must move to toggle control output.
+When writing, first multiply the desired setting by 100 10 and convert to hexadecimal for the "send value."
+When reading, convert the "return value" to decimal and divide by 100 10 to covert to °F/°C.

 24. INPUT1 OFFSET

-Write Command: 26 Read Command: 5a
+Read Comm and: 26 and: 5a

 Interpret: Value to offset Input1 by in order to calibrate external sensor if desired.

-When writing, first multiply the desired setting by 100{10} and convert to hexadecimal for the "send value."
-When reading, convert the "return value"
+When writing, first multiply the desired setting by $100{10}$ and convert to hexadecimal for the "send value."
+When reading, convert the "return value" to decimal and divide by $100{10}$ to covert to °F/°C.

 25. INPUT2 OFFSET

-Write Command: 27 Read Command: 5b
+Write Comm Read Comm nand: 27 and: 5b

-Value to offset Input2 by in order to calibrate external sensor if desired.
-When writing, first multiply the desired setting by 100{10} and convert to hexadecimal for the "send value."
-When reading, convert the "return value"
+Interpret: Value to offset Input2 by in order to calibrate external sensor if desired.
+When writing, first multiply the desired setting by 100 10 and convert to hexadecimal for the "send value."
+When reading, convert the "return value" to decimal and divide by 100 10 to covert to °F/°C.

 26. HEAT MULTIPLIER

-Write Command: 0c Read Command: 5c
+Write Comn nand: Oc

-This multiplies the heater percentage of power to offset its effectiveness.
-When writing, first multiply the desired setting by 100{10} and convert to hexadecimal for the "send value."
-When reading, convert the "return value" to decimal and divide by 100{10} to interpret.
+Interpret: This multiplies the heater percentage of power to offset its effectiveness.
+When writing, first multiply the desired setting by 100 10 and convert to hexadecimal for the "send value."
+When reading, convert the "return value" to decimal and divide by 100 10 to interpret.

 27. COOL MULTIPLIER

-Write Command: 0d Read Command: 5d
+Write Comn nand: Od

-This multiplies the cooling percentage of power to offset its effectiveness.
-When writing, first multiply the desired setting by 100{10} and convert to hexadecimal for the "send value."
-When reading, convert the "return value" to decimal and divide by 100{10} to interpret.
+Read Comm Interpret: and: 5d This multiplies the cooling percentage of power to offset its effectiveness.
+When writing, first multiply the desired setting by 100 10 and convert to hexadecimal for the "send value."
+When reading, convert the "return value" to decimal and divide by 100 10 to interpret.

-28. OVER CURRENT COUNT COMPARE VALUE
+28. OVER CURRENT CO Write Comp UNI COMPARE VALUE

-Write Command: 06

-Read Command: 5e
+Read Comm and: 5e

-This is the count compare value which determines an over-current condition.
+Interpret: This is the count compare value which determines an over-current condition.
 Current is approximately 2.5 per count.
 Only integer values are allowed.
 Remember to convert to hexadecimal before sending.